-So that we may assist you with your questions and completion of the FAFSA, please be sure to come to the lab with the appropriate federal tax returns, W-2 forms, and any other additional income information you may have.
-Applicants who are dependents under 24 years of age require the presence of a parent or legal guardian.
+Appointments are typically one hour and we recommend that you arrive to your appointment with the appropriate federal tax returns, W-2 forms, and any other additional income information you may have.
+Applicants who are dependents under 24 years of age require the presence of a parent.

 For more information about grants, scholarships, loans, and other types of aid that you can apply for to help pay for your education, please visit our Scholarship Guide.

 |No. in Repay||250||204||176|